FintechPaymentsOnboardingBehavioral UX

 2

-Renaming 'Verify your Identity' to 'Set Up Profile' changed how users perceived the step.
-'Backup payment' meant nothing until we explained backup for what.
+Renaming 'Verify your Identity' to 'Set Up Profile' changed how users perceived the step. '$1.50 on this purchase' landed when '5% back' bounced.
+Copy did more than layout in this redesign.

 3